-Cordelia Höfer born in Munich/Bavaria, completed her studies in piano at the University of music in Salzburg under Hans Leygraf and in Munich under Klaus Schilde and Hugo Steurer graduating with the highest honors.
-In Salzburg she also majored in conducting under Gerhard Wimberger and chamber music.
+She completed her studies in piano at the universities in Salzburg (Hans Leygraf) and Munich (Klaus Schilde, Hugo Steurer) with highest honors.
+In Salzburg she also studied conducting (Gerhard Wimberger) and chamber music.

-At the age of 15 she debuted in Munich with orchestra performing Carl Maria Weber's Konzertstück op.79.
-Her extensive concert experience involving solo appearances with renowned orchestras lead her to visit many countries in Europe, the USA, Korea, China and Japan.
+At the age of 15 she gave her debut in Munich with orchestra performing Carl Maria Weber's Konzertstück op.79.
+Her extensive concert experience involving solo appearances with renowned orchestras took her to many countries in Europe, to the USA, Korea, China and Japan.

-For more than 30 years she has played concerts regularly with members of the Berlin Philharmonic Orchester.
+For over more than 30 years she played concerts regularly with members of the Vienna and Berlin Philharmonic Orchester.

-Her Students have won more than 50 prizes at international competitions in the last few years.
+Her Students won in the last years more than 50 prizes in international competitions.